Everything You Need to Know About P.volve & HILIT

-In the same way that we are bringing in faster-paced workouts like p.sweat to add more cardiovascular exercise options to the program, we're adopting the term HILIT, or high-intensity, low-impact interval training, to refer to our method that's brought results to thousands of people everywhere.
+In the same way that we are bringing in faster-paced workouts like p.sweat to add more cardiovascular exercise options to the program, we're adopting the term HILIT, or high intensity, low impact interval training, to refer to our workout method that's brought results to thousands of people everywhere.

 HILIT is a simple way to explain the movements you’re used to seeing in class or a streaming video.
 Think about planks on the floor with gliders—it’s high intensity because you’re using your entire body, but still low impact because your joints aren’t being compromised.
 In fact, they're being strengthened!
 When you build strength and stability in muscle groups that surround a joint, you are protecting your joints whereas abrupt force from exercises that require higher shock absorption done improperly can compromise the joints.

-And don't fret—just because your P.volve workout is low impact doesn’t mean it’s no impact.
+Don't fret—just because your HILIT workout is low impact doesn’t mean it’s no impact.
 The very nature of the words “low impact” might make some think that the workout is easy, but in reality, it means super focused movements that target specific muscle groups for real results.
-In the simplest terms, it’s efficient fitness.
-Even science says that shorter bursts of higher intensity work are more beneficial and deliver better results than longer workouts at decreased intensity.
+In the simplest terms, high intensity low impact training is efficient fitness.
+Even science says that shorter bursts of higher intensity workouts are more beneficial and deliver better results than longer workouts at decreased intensity.

 Try it out for yourself with the video below: